ElianFabian/GenericListAdapter/README.md

     }
 }
 ```
 And there you have it!
 A list adapter that's ready to use.
-Let's go into more detail:
+Let's explain the rest of the details:

 As you can see, we're defining a function to create the adapter.
 Since it's meant to be used like a regular adapter, we'll use PascalCase naming convention (but of course, you can name it however you prefer).